 You can use the Government’s State Pension Age calculator (www.gov.uk/calculate-state-pension) to find out your State Pension Age.

-Remember that Your State Pension Age may change in the future.
+Your State Pension Age may change in the future.
 If it does, this would also change your Normal Pension Age in the L G P S for benefits built up from 1 April 2014.
 Once your L G P S pension is being paid to you, any subsequent change in your State Pension Age will not affect your Normal Pension Age in the L G P S.

 If you were paying into the L G P S before 1 April 2014, your final salary benefits retain their protected Normal Pension Age which for most is age 65.